Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/maverick.md

 switch on the Pedestal panel, and the WSO places the DSCG display mode knob to TV and the Video Select Switch to WEAPON instead of ASQ.

+> 💡 To start the TV feed, the flight stick trigger has to be pressed, otherwise the
+> screen stays blank.

 With the displays activated, the pilot maneuvers the aircraft to position the sight reticle over the target area, and either crew member can then press their respective flight stick trigger to initiate video.
 With video active, command of